A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs

 \subsubsection{Compact mapping}

 The membership oracle in the compact encoding checks that the vertices present in the simplex have the correct ordering, and that the distances between these vertices are less than the length scale $\mu_i$.
-To implement the latter step, we will load the positions of the vertices from a quantum memory.
-The quantum memory can be implemented as either quantum read-only memory (QROM) or quantum random-access memory (QRAM).
-A quantum memory implements the following transformation
+To implement the latter step, we will load the positions of the vertices from a quantum lookup table.
+The quantum lookup table requires only read-only capabilities, and can be implemented using slow loads (and few ancilla qubits) or fast loads (with many ancilla qubits).
+These extremes have been referred to as `QROM'~\cite{babbush2018encoding} and `QRAM'~\cite{giovannetti2007QuantumRAM} elsewhere in the literature, but for clarity we do not use this terminology here, referring to the extremes as `slow' and `fast' instead.
+The quantum lookup table implements the following transformation